oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 ### 2.1.
 Editor Page Redesigns

 The aim of this project is to redesign the topic, exploration, story and skill editor pages so they are more visually appealing and work better on mobile, while retaining all of their features.
-Some initial mocks that we created visualizing these changes can be found [here](https://xd.adobe.com/view/a496f74b-80d1-4d8f-78b5-773b61ea1479-d2a7/).
+Some initial mocks that we created visualizing these changes can be found [here](https://xd.adobe.com/view/a496f74b-80d1-4d8f-78b5-773b61ea1479-d2a7/); please note that this link does not have the full set of mocks yet and they will be updated over time.
 (Feel free to suggest changes to the mocks if you think that would enhance the creator experience.)

 **Team**: Learner and Creator Experience